scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

    :figclass: tw

    A very simple example using ``signac`` to create the basics of a data space.
-   In this example, all work is conducted inside a Jupyter notebook to indicate how easily this can be done.
+   In this example, all work is conducted inside a Jupyter :cite:`PER-GRA:2007,Kluyver:2016aa` notebook to indicate how easily this can be done.
    Note how fewer than ten lines of code are required to initialize a database and add data.
    :label:`fig:data`

-..
-TODO need to cite Jupyter in the above caption

 To demonstrate how ``signac`` works, we take a simple, concrete example of the scenario described above.
 Consider an experiment in which we want to find the optimal launch angle to maximize the distance traveled by a projectile through air.
 Figure :ref:`fig:data` shows how we might organize the data associated with this study using ``signac``.